4d/docs/docs/REST/gettingStarted.md

 title: Getting Started
 ---

-4D provides you with a powerful REST server, that allows direct access to data stored in your 4D databases.
+4D provides you with a powerful REST server, that allows direct access to data stored in your 4D applications.

-The REST server is included in the 4D and 4D Server applications, it is automatically available in your 4D databases [once it is configured](configuration.md).
+The REST server is included in 4D and 4D Server, it is automatically available in your 4D applications [once it is configured](configuration.md).

 This section is intended to help familiarize you with REST functionality by means of a simple example.
 We are going to:
-- create and configure a basic 4D database
+- create and configure a basic 4D application project
-- access data from the 4D database through REST using a standard browser.
+- access data from the 4D project through REST using a standard browser.

-To keep the example simple, we’re going to use a 4D application and a browser that are running on the same machine.
+To keep the example simple, we’re going to use 4D and a browser that are running on the same machine.
 Of course, you could also use a remote architecture.

-## Creating and configuring the 4D database
+## Creating and configuring the 4D project

-1. Launch your 4D or 4D Server application and create a new database.
+1. Launch your 4D or 4D Server application and create a new project.
 You can name it "Emp4D", for example.

 2. In the Structure editor, create an [Employees] table and add the following fields to it:
 	- Lastname (Alpha)